WebDevStudios/WDS-WP-REST-API-Connect-UI/readme.txt

 3. Successful authentication notice which demonstrates available routes.

 == Changelog ==

+= 0.2.3 =
+* Fix some authentication step logic, and ensure discovery is not called too often.
+* Update the wds-wp-rest-api-connect dependency to fix some bugs and add filters to request args.

 = 0.2.2 =
 * The Optional Headers fields are now available for all steps, to ensure proper headers are sent during discovery.